 As a Child Custody Mediator, he assists parents in creating and drafting a legally-proper post-separation and post-divorce Parenting Plan.
 As past Director of the Family Court Services of Santa Cruz, he managed the family court services for 17 years and has intimate knowledge of the workings of family court and the legal system for family matters.
 Additionally, he has personally mediated over 6,000 child custody disputes, with a high success rate, in both the public and private sectors, since 1977.

 As a Co-Parenting Counselor, he assists parents in implementing their Parenting Plan with a minimum of conflict.
 It is very common for old disagreements (even years after a separation or divorce!) and new disputes to arise between parents who are in process of parting or who have already divorced.
 Once a judge signs a Marital Settlement Agreement (that includes a Parenting Plan), the parents are left on their own to implement the Parenting Plan.
 However, without professional guidance, this often results in parents turning on each other and creating increased inter-parental conflict—which harms their children.
 Co-Parenting Counseling was developed to help parents work out their differences and make their Parenting Plan run more smoothly.
 This process focuses on clarifying areas of disagreement and teaching new and effective co-parenting communication skills (which are different from marital communications).

 *Please note that Dr. Saposnek does no evaluative work in divorce-related matters.
-This means that he does not advocate for, write letters in support of, or testify on behalf of one parent, and that all of his divorce-related roles are conducted within a strictly confidential format and protected from attorney subpoenas and disclosure to court-appointed custody evaluators and other personnel in Family Court.
+This means that he does not conduct custody evaluations, does not advocate for, write letters in support of, or testify on behalf of one parent, and that all of his divorce-related roles are conducted within a strictly confidential format and protected from attorney subpoenas and disclosure to court-appointed custody evaluators and other personnel in Family Court.